Clinical Psychology, Child/Adolescent Psychology Concentration (MA) – STEM Designated Degree Program

-The following is a list of the supplemental materials that will accompany your application for the Accounting (MS) program:
+The following is a list of the supplemental materials that will accompany your application for the Clinical Psychology, Child/Adolescent Psychology Concentration (MA) program:

 - Transcript: One from each college attended.

 Students must complete 36 credits.
-Most students complete the MA program in two years of full-time study, if entering in the fall semester (2.5 years if entering in spring).
+Most students complete the MA program in two years of full-time study.
 Please note that students must complete all coursework (aside from PSYC 510) prior to enrolling in PSYC 680.
-For more information, please visit the program listing in the University Catalog.
+For more information, please visit the Clinical Psychology, Child/Adolescent Concentration (MA) program listing in the University Catalog.

 If you have any general questions regarding the application process and requirements, please email or call us: